spencer-hanson/dict-plus/docs/source/functions.rst

 GreaterThan
 ===========
-Greater than is a Compare_ call with the functino GT
+Greater than is a Compare_ call with the function GT

 .. _GreaterThanEqual:

 GreaterThanEqual
 ================
-Greater tha equal is a Compare_ call with the functino GTE
+Greater tha equal is a Compare_ call with the function GTE

 .. _LessThanEqual:

 LessThanEqual
 =============
-Greater than is a Compare_ call with the functino LTE
+Greater than is a Compare_ call with the function LTE

 .. _Equal:

 Equal
 =====
-Equal is a Compare_ call with the functino EQ
+Equal is a Compare_ call with the function EQ

 .. _NotEqual:

 Not Equal
 =========
-Not Equal is a Compare_ call with the functino NEQ
+Not Equal is a Compare_ call with the function NEQ